-A couple of weeks ago, my Aunt contacted me about some family jewellery that she came across when she was decluttering.
-She asked if I wanted a few of the pieces and could I find out how much they were worth.
-So, I decided it was time to consult an expert on the subject.
+A couple of weeks ago, my aunt contacted me about some family jewellery she came across when she was decluttering.
+She asked if I wanted a few pieces and if I could find out how much they were worth.
+So, I decided to consult an expert on the subject.

-Dana Westall has over 30 years of experience and is one of Canada’s top Graduate Gemologists (GIA) and an AAP (CJI), to name only two of his many qualifications.
-It is worthwhile consulting an expert as you don’t want to mistakenly discard a piece that you think is not valuable simply because you don’t want to keep it.
+Dana Westall of Amsterdam Diamond and Gem Grading Lab has over 30 years of experience.
+He is one of Canada’s top Graduate Gemologists (GIA) and an Accredited Appraiser (CJA), to name only two of his many qualifications.
+Consulting an expert is worthwhile.
+You don’t want to mistakenly discard a piece you think is not valuable simply because you don’t want to keep it.

-My advice to you would be to keep any pieces you absolutely love whether they are valuable or not.
-If you don’t love them and would never wear them, but are having trouble letting go, consider taking a picture of the pieces.
+My advice is to keep any pieces you love, whether they are valuable or not.
+If you don’t love them and would never wear them but are having trouble letting go, consider taking a picture of the pieces.
 Perhaps type up the story of who owned them and where they came from and keep that along with the photo.
-You might also want to post the story and photo on social media and share it with friends and family.
+You could also want to post the story and photo on social media and share it with friends and family.
 Then you might feel better about letting them go to someone who will use them.

 If you have a collection of jewellery (or anything else for that matter) that you need to downsize, please get in touch with me, and I would be happy to lend a hand.